awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group-rule.md

 ## Properties<a name="aws-properties-ec2-security-group-rule-properties"></a>

 `CidrIp`  <a name="cfn-ec2-security-group-rule-cidrip"></a>
-The IPv4 address range, in CIDR format\.
+The destination IPv4 address range, in CIDR format\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CidrIpv6`  <a name="cfn-ec2-security-group-rule-cidripv6"></a>
+\[EC2\-VPC only\] The IPv6 ranges\.
-The IPv6 address range, in CIDR format\.
+The destination IPv6 address range, in CIDR format\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)